FirelyTeam/firely-docs/forge/forgeInstall.rst

    If wine complains that it cannot find the exe-file check if the ``Forge-R4.exe`` file is indeed in the ``/Applications`` folder.

-   The ClickOnce installer will erronously say that .NET 4.7.2 isn't installed, when it is (4.8 is a superset).
+   The ClickOnce installer will erronously say that .NET 4.7.2 isn't installed, while it is (4.8 is a superset).
 Hit 'Install' - it'll think about installing it for a moment, then realise that it doesn't need to and proceed to launch Forge.

 #.
 Ready!